Questions Regarding Your Masters Degree

 Q: Where do I report my MCAT, DAT, GRE or OAT scores in the online application?

 A: You can self-report your MCAT and/or GRE, DAT or OAT scores in the spaces provided on the application.
-We will need your official MCAT, GRE, DAT or OAT scores mailed in or emailed to Marnie Elsky.
+Please upload a copy of your scores with your application before clicking submit.
+We only need your official scores if accepted into the program.

-PLEASE NOTE: We recognize that the MCAT processing center does not send official copies to universities, so a photocopy is sufficient.
-This can be scanned and emailed or mailed as well.
+PLEASE NOTE: We recognize that the MCAT processing center does not send official copies to universities, so a photocopy is sufficient as official.
+Please upload with your application before clicking submit.

 PLEASE NOTE: When reporting the NEW version of your MCAT scores enter “zeros” for the breakdown and then enter your total score.
-We will record your detailed scores from the copy received.
+We will record your detailed scores from the copy uploaded.

 Q: Is there a deadline for accepting my spot in the program?